 Individuals who have implanted pacemaker devices and cardioverter-defibrillators have so far not been shown to have their implanted devices infected by a coronavirus.
 There is no evidence-based confirmation in this regard.

-People falling under high-risk category (individuals above age 60) and those who are suffering from any of the above-mentioned diseases irrespective of any age, must adopt the following measures to minimize the risk of infection:
+People falling under the high-risk category (individuals above age 60) and those who are suffering from any of the above-mentioned diseases irrespective of any age, must adopt the following measures to minimize the risk of infection:

-- Individuals who are at high risk must get themselves confined to their homes.
+Individuals who are at high risk must get themselves confined to their homes.

-- No matter who calls, don’t get out from your safety cocoon.
+No matter who calls, don’t get out from your safety cocoon.
 Always stay at home

-- Spend lots of your time in your room.
+Spend lots of your time in your room.

-- Request your relatives and friends not to visit your home to see you.
+Request your relatives and friends not to visit your home to see you.
 Keep them updated regarding your health – text, call or message them.

-- Stockpile all your essential medicines and ensure that you have at least three months’ supply with you.
+Stockpile all your essential medicines and ensure that you have at least three months’ supply with you.

-- Personal hygiene and respiratory hygiene are always important for you.
+Personal hygiene and respiratory hygiene are always important for you.
 Keep yourself clean

 Frequently wash your hands with soap and water (for at least 35 seconds).
 Keep a hand sanitizer at your disposal.

-- If you see someone sneezing and coughing or has symptoms similar to cold and flu, then request them to go quarantine.
+If you see someone sneezing and coughing or has symptoms similar to cold and flu, then request them to go quarantine.

-- If you have existing heart disease, then follow the instructions of your cardiologist.
+If you have existing heart disease, then follow the instructions of your cardiologist.

-- Take all of your prescription medicines as per the instructions of your doctor or cardiologist.
+Take all of your prescription medicines as per the instructions of your doctor or cardiologist.

 This will weaken your immune system.
 But you can cope up with this situation by managing your time and prioritizing your tasks and activities with a fixed daily routine.
-The best way to take care of your health – a fixed daily routine, healthy lifestyle and adherence to your time table.
+The best way to take care of your health – a fixed daily routine, healthy lifestyle, and adherence to your timetable.

 From the reports coming from the regions where COVID-19 has widespread, people who have been infected have respiratory symptoms such as breathing difficulty and pneumonia.
 However, according to recent reports, severe cardiovascular complications have been reported in about 15 to 20% of the hospitalized patients.

-There are some reported cases of people experiencing heart attack and developing congestive heart failure after being infected by COVID-19 if they have pre-existing heart disease.
+There are some reported cases of people experiencing a heart attack and developing congestive heart failure after being infected by COVID-19 if they have pre-existing heart disease.